kubevault/kubevault/docs/setup/install/community.md

 # Install KubeVault Community Edition

-KubeVault Community edition is available under [AppsCode-Community-1.0.0](https://github.com/appscode/licenses/raw/1.0.0/AppsCode-Community-1.0.0.md) license and free to use for both commercial and non-commercial purposes.
-It comes with the cluster provisioning functionalities.
-However, it lacks some advanced features such as database backup/recovery, upgrading version, horizontal and vertical scaling, TLS/SSL support via [cert-manager](https://cert-manager.io/), updating configuration post provisioning, connection pooling, etc. compared to the Enterprise edition.
-A full features comparison between the KubeVault Community edition and Enterprise edition can be found [here](/docs/overview/README.md).
+KubeVault comes in 2 editions: `Community Edition` and `Enterprise Edition`. `Community Edition` only manages KubeVault custom resources in the `default` Kubernetes namespace. `Enterprise Edition` can be used to manage KubeVault custom resources in any Kubernetes namespace.
+A full features comparison between the KubeVault Community edition and Enterprise edition can be found [here](https://kubevault.com/pricing/).

 To use the KubeVault Community edition, you can grab **1 year** free license from [here](https://license-issuer.appscode.com/?p=kubevault-community).
 After that, you can issue another license for one more year.
 Typically we release a new version of the operator at least quarterly.
 So, you can just grab a new license every time you upgrade the operator.